-EULER HERMES' net combined ratio - corresponding to the sum of the net costs ratio and the net claims ratio - has been between 75.3% and 80.1% for the last four years, attesting to a strong operating performance (control and correct pricing of risks insured and management costs) compared with the non-life insurance sector, for which the average ratio for the same period was around 93% (85% for COFACE and 90% for GRUPO CATALANA OCCIDENTE, its main rivals in the credit insurance sector).
-In 2016, the net combined ratio was 79.8% (vs 80.1% in 2015) and at 30 September 2017 it was 78.9%.
+EULER HERMES' net combined ratio - corresponding to the sum of the net costs ratio and the net claims ratio - has been between 75.3% and 80.5% for the last five years, and reached 80.5% in 2017 (vs. 79.8% in 2016).
+These ratios attest to a strong operating performance (control and correct pricing of risks insured and management costs) compared with the non-life insurance sector, for which the average ratio for the same period was around 93% (85% for COFACE and 90% for GRUPO CATALANA OCCIDENTE, its main rivals in the credit insurance sector)8.